matttgregg/advent21/README.md

 quite a lot of string copying.
 I wonder if I can squeeze better performance by using integer indices throughout (and keeping a lookup function where necessary).

+_Update_:: As expected, switching to int indices as soon as possible cut timing to about a third.